Jeff-Russ/ror-guides/rails-database.md

 Rails version 3 evolved from using this __blacklisting__ technique to using __whitelisting__, which forces the developer to spell out everything that can be considered safe.
 Even here, some developers choose to disable it rather than learn to use it properly.
 Some of this was due to the fact that the way it was done in Rails 3 prevented access at the Model level rather than just in the controllers and views.

-Rails version 4 further refined the __whitelisting__ to have __"strong paramters"__ which moved the whitelisting to just the controllers and views.
+Rails version 4 further refined the __whitelisting__ to have __"strong parameters"__ which moved the whitelisting to just the controllers and views.

 __How to use Strong Paramters__

-Whenever we want to whitelist the two attributes of `params[:teacher]` for mass-assigment, we tell the params hash about them like this:
+Whenever we want to whitelist the two attributes of `params[:teacher]` for mass-assignment, we tell the params hash about them like this:

 	params.require(:teacher).permit(:first_name, :last_name)